skirtles-code/create-vue-lib/packages/docs/src/next-steps.md

 ## Add a `LICENSE`

-You should populate the LICENSE file in the root directory of your project.
+You should populate the `LICENSE` file in the root directory of your project.

-The root `LICENSE` will be copied to the main package directory as part of the build, so that it can be included in the published package.
-If you don't want that, you should modify `package.json` and `.gitignore`.
+[`pnpm publish`](https://pnpm.io/cli/publish) will automatically include the `LICENSE` file from the workspace root, so there's no need to add a separate `LICENSE` in the main package directory unless you want it to differ from the root `LICENSE`.

 ## Update `package.json`